-In response, industry organizations such as the Recording Industry Association of America lobbied for the creation of a formal process by which copyright holders could assert rights over media posted to third-party websites and have copyrighted material removed promptly.
+In response, industry organizations such as the Recording Industry Association of America (RIAA) lobbied for the creation of a formal process by which copyright holders could assert their rights over media posted to third-party websites and have copyrighted material removed promptly.

 How Can Notices Be Filed?

 The core tool of the DMCA is the DMCA takedown notice.
-When a copyright holder learns of a violation, a DMCA takedown notice is issued to the service that hosts the offending website or to the Internet service provider (ISP) of the violator.
+When a copyright holder learns of a violation, a DMCA takedown notice is issued to the service that hosts the offending website or to the internet service provider (ISP) of the violator.

-A written notice must be sent to the organization's DMCA agent in writing, identifying the original copyrighted work and the material infringing on copyright.
-It must be signed by the copyright holder or that person's agent.
+A written notice must be sent to the organization's DMCA agent in writing, identifying the original copyrighted work and the material infringing on a copyright.
+It must be signed by the copyright holder or their agent.

 For example, one can find countless hours of user-submitted content on the video-hosting website YouTube.
 It would be impossible for YouTube to monitor all user-submitted items proactively, so the service would generally be protected from liability when users post infringing content.

 However, even when webmasters and hosts have not participated directly in wrongdoing, they might be found to contribute to copyright violations through negligence if they do not take proper steps to curb copyright violations.

 How Is the Copyright Office Improving the System?

-All online hosting companies, Internet service providers, and other businesses that post online materials at users' direction are expected to designate a DMCA agent.
-There is a substantial fee associated with getting "designated agent" information listed with the US Copyright Office.
+All online hosting companies, internet service providers, and other businesses that post online materials at users' direction are expected to designate a DMCA agent.
+There is a $6 fee associated with getting "designated agent" information listed with the US Copyright Office.

 In response, the Copyright Office is looking for new ways to streamline and simplify the process.
-In time, this is likely to include a faster, more intuitive "online only" registration system that would replace postal mail registration entirely.
+In time, this is likely to include a faster, more intuitive "online-only" registration system that would replace postal mail registration entirely.